Features

 199 Units | 13 Floors

 Washington Heights got its name from before George Washington was president, indeed before the United States was even a country.
-The general's eponymous fort was built at the highest point of Manhattan, so as to protect it during the Revolutionary War.
+One of the general's forts wer built at the highest point of Manhattan, to serve as a lookout for British armies during the Revolutionary War.

 Building completed in 1963